burespe1/semantic-dictionary/drafts/DR_EU_2022-670/location-and-length-of-traffic-queues.md

 source: DR_EU_2022-670
 ---

-**Location and length of traffic queues:** dynamic information indicating the point of a traffic queue dissipation and its total length.
 >Vehicles are said to be in queue when the inflow rate in a road section exceeds the outflow rate (or when saturated conditions exist due to traffic demand exceeding traffic capacity).

 >The point of traffic queue dissipation typically coincides with junctions/intersections in congested urban road networks.
 However, in sparse road networks queueing can happen upstream at a junction/intersection for various reasons, such as road accidents.